 The Unique Entity Identifier (UEI) number is a non-proprietary alphanumeric identifier assigned to all entities (public and private companies, individuals, institutions, or organizations) who register to do business with the Federal Government.
-The D-U-N-S® number will eventually be phased out as the official identifier for doing business with the Federal Government.
-The UEI is replacing the D-U-N-S® Number and is requested in, and assigned by, the System for Award Management (SAM).
+The UEI has replaced the D-U-N-S® number and is requested in, and assigned by, the System for Award Management (SAM).
 Award recipients must inform any subrecipients that the recipient may not make a subaward unless the subrecipient has also obtained a UEI.
-Click here to learn more about planned UEI updates.